Record

 Date1866-[c 1888]

-ArrangementThis collection forms part of the Church Missionary Society Unofficial Papers.
-It is arranged into one series: Family Papers
+ArrangementThis collection forms part of the Church Mission Society Unofficial Papers.
+It is arranged into one series.

 Access StatusOpen, but subject to some access restrictions

-Administrative HistoryArthur Blockey Hutchinson, 1841-1919, clergyman and missionary, trained at Church Missionary College Islington, 12 September 1866-1899.
-He was ordained 23 May 1869 (Deacon) and 12 June 1870 (Priest).
-On leaving training he served as Curate of Broomfeld, Essex 1870-1971, before sailing for the CMS mission at Hong Kong, China, 14 October 1871.
-After undertaking deputation work in England 1880-1882, he transferred to the CMS Japan Mission in March 1882 (Nagasaki).
+Administrative HistoryArthur Blockey Hutchinson, 1841-1919, clergyman and missionary, trained at the Church Missionary College in Islington, 12 September 1866-1899.
+He was ordained 23 May 1869 (deacon) and 12 June 1870 (priest).
+He served as curate of Broomfeld, Essex 1870-1971 before sailing for the CMS mission at Hong Kong, 14 October 1871.
+After undertaking deputation work in England 1880-1882, he transferred to the CMS Japan mission in March 1882 (Nagasaki).
 In 1910 he was appointed Archdeacon of the Church of England in Kiu-Shiu.
-After working 10 years in South China and 38 years in Japan, he died in Japan 22 August 1919.
+After 48 years mission work in China and Japan, Rev Hutchinson died in Japan 22 August 1919.

-Archival NoteCatalogued by I. Frlan.
-Cataloguing completed November 2017.
-Prepared in accordance with General International Standard Archival Description, ISAD(G), second edition, 2000 and Church Missionary Society cataloguing guidelines.
+Archival NoteCatalogued 2017.
+Prepared in accordance with General International Standard Archival Description, ISAD(G), second edition, 2000 and Church Mission Society cataloguing guidelines.

 Showcase